To quote the greatest political mind of our generation, “Honestly, I am dumb. Most of the time I’m just playing smart.”

 Because if an image is worth a thousands words, a 5-second GIF composed of hundreds of images is worth…significantly more than that.

-In 2016, C-SPAN broadcasted the entire debate in split-screen, with a few other networks doing the same; meaning that every single word Trump said was an opportunity for Hillary to react and land a visual jab.
+In 2016, C-SPAN broadcasted the entire Clinton/Trump debate in split-screen, with a few other networks doing the same; meaning that every single word Trump said was an opportunity for Hillary to react and land a visual jab.
 I have no reason to believe there won’t be the same split-screen setup this year (and if there currently isn’t, argue for it).

 Trust in the Second Screen Experience

-Personally, I’d create a dedicated Team Biden @DebateFactChecker type of account that calls out Trump’s various lies in real time.
 It might even be worth incorporating the ridiculously unexploited app Momentum, which allows one to donate to a thematically appropriate charity whenever triggered by a certain kind of event.
-“You could, say, create a rule to donate 10 cents to charities working on criminal justice and refugee assistance every time Donald Trump tweets.
-Or you could donate $1 to charities that empower girls and women every time Beyoncé posts to Instagram.”
+You could, say, create a rule to donate a dollar to the Biden campaign (et al.) every time Trump says [insert word].

 Obviously, the possibilities here are endless.
-If I had my druthers though, I would put together a word cloud of the roughly 14 words/phrases Trump uses to describe all things and set it up so that anytime he, for instance, called something “truly amazing,” he was effectively donating to his opponent.
+If I had my druthers though, I would put together a word cloud of the roughly 14 words/phrases Trump uses to describe all things and set it up so that anytime he, for instance, called something “truly amazing,” he would effectively be donating to his opponent.

 And if I were feeling crazy, I’d have an outside group create a Democratic @DebateDrinkingGame type account that used puckish revelry to highlight every time, for example, Trump refuses to accept intelligence from his own national security experts.
 These kinds of patriotic binge drinking events already end up happening organically, but there’s an opportunity for the Democrats to invite everyone imbibing to one “big tent” party, thus keeping them engaged and enthused.